Patrick Joseph Livingston

 Last living player from the inaugural American League season (1901)

-- 1911: On 12 July, in the first inning of a 9–0 win over the Athletics at Detroit, Cobb walks, then on consecutive pitches steals second base, third base and home off lefty Harry Krause.
-Twice he beats perfect throws by catcher Ira Thomas.
-After Cobb reaches on a fielder's choice in the 3rd, Crawford hits a homerun.
-In the seventh, Cobb walks, is bunted to second base, and scores on a sacrifice fly, knocking the ball out of the hands of the new catcher Paddy Livingston.
+- 1911: On July 12th, in the 1st inning of a 9–0 win over the Philadelphia Athletics at Detroit, Ty Cobb walked then on consecutive pitches stole second base, third base and home off lefty Harry Krause.
+Twice he beat perfect throws by catcher Ira Thomas.
+After Cobb reached on a fielder's choice in the 3rd, Crawford hit a home run.
+In the 7th, Cobb walked, was bunted to second base, and scored on a sacrifice fly, knocking the ball out of the hands of the new catcher Paddy Livingston.

-- 1911: On 6 December Livingston is purchased by the Naps from the Athletics.
+- 1911: On December 6th, Livingston was purchased by the Cleveland Naps from the Athletics.

 - Won two World Series with the Philadelphia Athletics (1910 & 1911) (he did not play in either World Series)